vinayhegde1990/devops-notes/docs/source/Swap.rst

 Swap
 ************

-*Some useful links to cover the basics of Swap*
+*Some useful links to explain the concepts of Swap*

 ########
 Concepts